Multi-App Frequently Asked Questions

 If you haven't yet modified your prefs file, then you can make future upgrades easier by putting all your prefs adjustments into a new file named <appname>_prefs_extra.cgi (for example, filechucker_prefs_extra.cgi).
 Simply find whichever prefs you want to change, copy them from the _prefs.cgi file, paste them into the _prefs_extra.cgi file, and then adjust them there.
 Then during future upgrades, you can replace your script and prefs file with the new versions, but keep your _prefs_extra.cgi file, so your customizations will remain.

 But if you've already modified your prefs file, and now you want to upgrade to a newer version, we can make that easier for you: just send us a copy of your current customized prefs file.
-We'll run this against the default copy and then send you the output, so you can easily see just those prefs which you have adjusted, making it easier to re-apply those adjustments to the prefs file from the new version of the app (or better yet, to a _prefs_extra.cgi file, as explained above).
+We'll run this against the default copy and then use the output to create a _prefs_extra.cgi file for you, containing all your customizations.
+Then you can put that file on the server with your new copies of the app and the regular prefs file, and you'll have all your customizations in effect without having to modify the regular prefs file.

 [ Top ]